2016 Green Bay Packers season

-The 2016 Green Bay Packers season was their 98th season overall, 96th season in the National Football League, and the 11th under head coach Mike McCarthy.
-Despite a 4–6 start to the season, the Packers went on a 6-game winning streak to finish the regular season with a 10–6 record.
+The 2016 season was the Green Bay Packers' 96th in the National Football League (NFL), their 98th overall and their 11th under head coach Mike McCarthy.
+Despite a 4–6 start to the season, the Packers went undefeated in their remaining six games to finish the regular season with a 10–6 record.
 The team clinched the NFC North for the fifth time in six years with their week 17 win over the Detroit Lions.
-They routed the fifth-seeded New York Giants 38–13 in the wild card round of the playoffs and defeated the top-seeded and heavily favored Dallas Cowboys 34–31 in the divisional round of the playoffs, but their season came to an end when they were beat by the second-seeded Atlanta Falcons in the NFC Championship Game 44–21.
+They routed the fifth-seeded New York Giants 38–13 in the wild card round of the playoffs and defeated the top-seeded and heavily favored Dallas Cowboys 34–31 in the divisional round of the playoffs, but their season came to an end when they lost to the second-seeded Atlanta Falcons in the NFC Championship Game 44–21.